Dürer’s hemispheres of 1515 —

 In the lower left corner of the southern hemisphere chart Dürer notes the contributions of Stabius, Heinfogel and himself above their individual coats of arms.
 At top left is the coat of arms of the Archbishop of Salzburg, Cardinal Matthäus Lang, and at top right is a dedication to him.
 Finally, there is an acknowledgement to the Holy Roman Emperor, Maximilian I, who was the patron of Stabius and Dürer.

 Being available in multiple copies, and combined with the artistic reputation of Dürer, these charts were highly influential.
-Derivatives soon appeared, most notably a chart produced in 1536 by another German, Peter Apian (1495–1552), and subsequently included in a book of his in 1540 called Astronomicum Caesarum.
+Derivatives soon appeared, most notably a planisphere produced in 1536 by another German, Peter Apian (1495–1552) (known in Latin as Petrus Apianus), and subsequently included in a book of his in 1540 called Astronomicum Caesarum.
 Apian’s chart is drawn in the form of an eight-sided astrolabe, complete with carrying handle.
-On his chart, Apian introduced some Arabic-derived star names as in this example from Ursa Major.
+On his chart Apian introduced some Arabic-derived star names, as in this example from Ursa Major.

 The first printed star charts showing the constellation figures the right way round (i.e. a geocentric view rather than a globe view) were created by the Transylvanian cartographer Johannes Honter (1498–1549) and published in 1541.